fina1e/electron-plugins/README.md

 ## Installation
 download electron-plugins and save it to the project

-## Usage
-...
-### for the main application:
+## Usage for the main application:
-In your electron render process you can load your plugins like so:
+In your electron render process you can load your plugins like so: \n
 ```
 var plugins = require('electron-plugins');
 ```